 Getting back into a fitness mode, after the long winter hibernation isn’t easy.
 However, by simply committing to starting slow and implementing what you can, you can spring into shape in no time.
 So, how will you make FIT happen this spring!?

-Jodelle Fitzwater is a Functional Nutrition Therapy Practitioner & Professional Stand Up Paddle-board Athlete with 20 years experience in the health and wellness industry.
-She offers Nutrition & Lifestyle Consulting worldwide, and stand up paddle lessons on Table Rock Lake.
-Jodelle is an avid podcaster on Youtube and iTunes, and has been featured in many local and and international health, wellness, and paddling publications.
+About the Author: Jodelle Fitzwater is a Functional Nutrition Therapy Practitioner and Professional Stand Up Paddle-board Athlete with twenty years of experience in the health and wellness industry.
+She offers Nutrition and Lifestyle Consulting worldwide, and stand up paddle lessons on Table Rock Lake.
+Jodelle is an avid podcaster on YouTube and iTunes, and has been featured in many local and and international health, wellness, and paddling publications.